 HousometerProperty report · 2 Jul 2026

-A solid, well-rounded home — strongest on transport and flood, with value and crime the things to check before you offer.
+A solid, well-rounded home — strongest on transport and flood; check value and crime before you offer.

 73GOODout of 100